Prepare for the GED® tests

 (Note: Students who are 16 or 17 years old must have a completed Minor Permission Form submitted prior to Orientation/Registration.
 Scroll down for more info.)

-Call (828) 398-7433 or come to the Hemlock Building, office 303, 304, or 305 to sign up for one of our upcoming registration sessions.
+Call (828) 398-7433 to sign up for one of our upcoming registration sessions.
 If you are interested in attending at our Madison Campus, please call (828) 649-2947 to reserve a space in the registration session held there.
-Orientation/Registration sessions are held about every two months, the week before a class session starts.
+Orientation/Registration sessions are held about every two months, one or two weeks before a class session starts.
 Continuously enrolled students can pre-register for the next class session without having to go through an Orientation/Registration session again.

-You will receive important information about the program, including class schedules, attendance requirements, and support services.
+You will receive important information about the GED® test and about our test preparation program, including class schedules, attendance requirements, and support services.
 You will also take a placement test, called a TABE, in math and language arts.
-Your test scores will help us place you in the appropriate level classes, and tailor our instruction to meet your individual needs.
+Your test scores will help us place you in the appropriate level classes and tailor our instruction to meet your individual needs.
 Before you leave, you will meet with someone to help you set your class schedule for the following eight weeks.

 Step 3: Schedule Your Test